Count Waterbirds in the Caribbean – Join our 2025 Region-wide CWC Count!

 Entering Your Data

-Finally, visit eBird Caribbean, where you can enter your bird count data for any country in the Caribbean.
+Finally, visit eBird , where you can enter your bird count data for any country in the Caribbean.
 From the main page, click the “Submit Observations” button near the top.
-If you are new to eBird Caribbean, you will then need to create a free account.
-Instructions on how to submit an eBird Caribbean checklist can be found here.
+If you are new to eBird , you will then need to create a free account.
+Instructions on how to submit an eBird checklist can be found here.
 To enter your CWC data, create a checklist for each point count or area search.
 When entering a checklist for a new location, make sure that you find the exact location on the map.
 Also, on the Step 2 “Date and Effort” page, be sure to choose either the “CWC Point Count” or CWC Traveling Count” or “CWC Area Search” observation type to enter your data.

-Do your best to count and record ALL species in your count area (including land birds) and record your effort (the amount of time spent counting), so that you can submit a “complete checklist” to eBird Caribbean—this data is much more valuable.
+Do your best to count and record ALL species in your count area (including land birds) and record your effort (the amount of time spent counting), so that you can submit a “complete checklist” to eBird —this data is much more valuable.
 If you prefer to enter your count data via an Excel spreadsheet, please use this file: ebird_upload_cwc-rev, which shows sample data entered for the 3 types of counts.
 Helpful instructions for importing data via spreadsheets are posted here.

-On the eBird Caribbean website, you can enter, save and explore your bird observations in graphs and on maps as well as compare your site with other sites around the Caribbean.
+On the eBird website, you can enter, save and explore your bird observations in graphs and on maps as well as compare your site with other sites around the Caribbean.
 This database is an invaluable tool for birders, scientists, natural resource managers and conservationists.

 If you have any questions whatsoever or want us to review your plans, don’t hesitate to contact us.
 Also, if you need help getting started in eBird Caribbean, let us know (email Alex Sansom, our Waterbird Program Manager).